 - I record the times I clock in and out– so if there is a discrepancy in my pay I can go back and check.

-- *I record what unit I’m working on, and the initials of the staff working with me.
+- I record what unit I’m working on, and the initials of the staff working with me.
 Even the nurses.
-And I note who is agency.
+And I note who is and agency staff as well.

 - Any falls or other incidents are recorded in my notebook as well…the vital stats are documented.
 Who.
 What.
 When.
 Where.
 Witnesses.